 The second session deals with the cultural impact of credit.
 Drawing on case studies from Anglo-America, Latin-America, and Europe, we will explore why people turn to credit and explore how this alters places, spaces, and identities.
-The first part of the session examines unequal access to home ownership, including how the growth in access has had conservatising, individualising and insecuritising effects.
-In the second part, we will explore how consumer credit is used to both delineate and resist cultural and symbolic boundaries, and examine whether consumer credit is integral to the construction of social identity in increasingly unequal societies.
-We will end by discussing the consequences of these practices for understandings of social mobility.
+The first part of the session examines cultural practices and tastes and the stigmatising narratives that reinforce them.
+In the second part, we will explore how credit is used in consumption choices to both delineate and resist cultural and symbolic boundaries.
+We will be guided by the question of whether consumer credit is integral to the construction of social identity in increasingly unequal societies.